RedBloodCell1/neetcode/README.md

 - Continuing backtrackin
 - Done for the day, i revise all 3 backtrack that i did before.
 Now I got like 95% of understanding for each one

+# Day 17:

+- Im gonna try to finish backtrackin today

+# Day 18:

+- It turns out, trying to finish backtracking from yesyesyesyesterday is just bs.
+I will finish it TODAY promise.
+- Will continue at night